Horsmann/DKProCorePyPeline/README.md

 A component consists of at least four parameters.

 ```
-component, which is the fully qualified path of the component's Java class (i.e., the import of the class in the Java file)
+a) component - which is the fully qualified path of the component (i.e., the import of the class in the Java file)
-artifact, the artifact id of the Maven artifact  in which the component is located
+b) artifact - the artifact id of the Maven artifact in which the component is located
-group, the group id of the Maven artifact
+c) group - the group id of the Maven artifact
-version, the version of the Maven artifact
+d) version - the version of the Maven artifact
 ```

 <h2>Providing parameters</h2>